tomwhite/tomwhite.github.com/code.md

 ---
 {% include JB/setup %}

 The book's example code is available from GitHub at [http://github.com/tomwhite/hadoop-book/](http://github.com/tomwhite/hadoop-book/).

-The code for the third edition is at [https://github.com/tomwhite/hadoop-book/tree/3e](https://github.com/tomwhite/hadoop-book/tree/3e).
+Code for each edition can be found in separate [branches](https://github.com/tomwhite/hadoop-book/branches).

 A sample of the NCDC weather dataset that is used throughout the book can be found at [https://github.com/tomwhite/hadoop-book/tree/master/input/ncdc/all](https://github.com/tomwhite/hadoop-book/tree/master/input/ncdc/all).